George Johnston (general): Boer War

 In 1899, he volunteered for service in South Africa during the Second Boer War, where in November 1899 he was attached to the British 62nd Battery, Royal Field Artillery with the rank of captain.
 He was promoted to major in March 1900.
 As commander of a section of two guns, he saw service at Bloemfontein, Klip Drift, Osfontein and Paardeberg.
-In July 1900 he returned home with fever.
+In July 1900 he returned home with a fever.
 In March 1902 he became a temporary lieutenant colonel commanding the 4th Battalion, Australian Commonwealth Horse but the war ended before he reached South Africa.
 Johnston was promoted to lieutenant colonel on 24 April 1909 and took command of the Victorian Field Artillery Brigade.

 First World War

 Johnston joined the Australian Imperial Force on 18 August 1914 as a lieutenant colonel commanding the 2nd Field Artillery Brigade.
-The brigade sailed for Egypt during October 1914.
+The brigade sailed for Egypt in October 1914.
 Guns of the 2nd Field Brigade's 4th Field Battery landed at Anzac Cove on 25 April 1915 and were the first to open fire on the enemy.
 The rest of the brigade, less the 6th Field Battery, which was diverted to Cape Helles, came ashore the next day, eventually settling on McCay's Hill and MacLagan's Ridge.
 Johnston was designated as commander of the 2nd Division Artillery but became acting commander of the 1st Division Artillery while Brigadier General Talbot Hobbs was acting 1st Division commander from August to October 1915.
 He then commanded the 3rd Infantry Brigade until late November.

 Johnston was again appointed commander of the 2nd Division Artillery in January 1916.
 He sailed for France in March and his artillery fired its first barrage on the Germans on 27 April 1916.
 He commanded the 2nd Division Artillery at Pozières, Lagnicourt, Bullecourt, and Third Ypres.

 In October 1917, Johnston became upset when he was superseded by Brigadier General Walter Adams Coxen for the post of Corps Artillery commander on 18 October 1917 and asked to be sent home.
-General William Birdwood accepted the request, he was replaced by Brigadier General Owen Phillips on 1 November 1917 and returned to Australia.
+General William Birdwood accepted the request, but he was replaced by Brigadier General Owen Phillips on 1 November 1917 and returned to Australia.
 For his services on the Western Front, Johnston was appointed a Companion of the Order of the Bath (CB) and Companion of the Order of St Michael and St George (CMG); he had been Mentioned in Despatches four times.